Standards

 PPE for Electrical Installation on Construction Sites

-Focused on shock protection, arc-rated clothing, dielectric footwear, and mixed site hazards.
+Focused on voltage-rated gloves, arc-rated clothing, Class E head protection, electrical-hazard footwear, fall protection, and mixed construction site hazards.

 Safety helmets, bump caps, face shields, and hearing protection for active sites.